Veritula – Meta

 Dennis Hackethal’s avatar

-Dennis HackethalOP revised about 1 year ago·#426
+Dennis HackethalOP revised over 1 year ago·#426

 Done as of cc8e3e9.
 It now says ‘x unchanged lines collapsed’.
 See eg this activity.

-Criticism of #422Criticized1oustanding criticism
+Criticism of #422Criticized1

 Dennis Hackethal’s avatar